elenavanengelenmaslova/elenavanengelenmaslova.github.io/training.markdown

 ## Student Testimonials

-Here’s what participants have said about my training sessions (feedback collected via anonymous forms):
+Here is what participants have said about my training sessions (feedback collected via anonymous forms):

 - ⭐⭐⭐⭐⭐ *"Elena is very dedicated, helpful, and extremely knowledgeable.
 She breathes Kotlin and her enthusiasm is catching.
 The transition to Kotlin developer after working with Oracle PL/SQL for over 20 years was sometimes intimidating but thanks to the structured and practical approach of her training and the personal guidance, I look back on it with a lot of pride and pleasure."*
 **— Engineer, AZL (NN Group)**